UC Santa CruzUC Santa Cruz

 Course Grading and Requirements

 Homework assignments are not optional.
-Homework assignments are typically due on Thursdays (with two weeks allotted for each homework set) unless otherwise noted.
-You are encouraged to discuss the class material and homework problems with your classmates and to work in groups, but all submitted problems should represent your own work and understanding.
+Homework assignments are due on Tuesdays (with two weeks allotted for each homework set).
+You are encouraged to discuss the class material and homework problems with your classmates (and ChatGPT) and to work in groups, but all submitted problems should represent your own work and understanding.

 The final exam will be held in ISB 231.
 This exam will be three hours long and cover the complete course material.
 You must take the final exam to pass the course.
 You will be permitted to consult any textbook of your choosing, your own handwritten notes, and any class handout (including solutions to the problem sets) during the final exam.